Coronavirus (Covid-19) information for students

 - IT services and support for students

 If you have any symptoms of a respiratory infection such as a cold, coughing, breathing difficulties or fever, you should stay at home and avoid contact with other people.
 Even mild symptoms are cause to stay home.
 Please do avoid the University and its common areas in these cases.
-If you cannot manage on your own in your home, you should call the national helpline 1177 to get advice.
+If you cannot manage on your own in your home, you should call the national helpline 1177 to get advice (note that you should call +46 771 1177 00 if you're using a foreign phone number).
 Do not visit a healthcare provider without contacting 1177 first.

 According to the Swedish Communicable Diseases Act those who have a contagious disease (such as Covid-19), are required to do what they can to protect others from getting infected.
 For more information about this, please contact the national helpline 1177.